louckousse/stomacho/README.md

 ## An original creation for the 42th Ludum Dare
 ### Theme

-- You're running out of space
+- Running out of space

 ---